About Marcus Ferguson

 Some counselling is based on problem solving - define an outcome, decide on the steps needed to achieve it, and go and do it!
 This is great for problems that can be defined in practical terms, but not all problems can be so clearly stated.

 The third approach is the deep approach, tracing back to Freud's work.
 Looking deep into subconscious impulses and the influence of our childhood.
-This can often lead to insight into the origins of complex behaviours and feelings.
-These insights don't always translate into results.
+This can often lead to insight into the origins of complex behaviours and feelings, and profound emotional healing.
+However, these insights don't always translate into observable results in day to day life..

-My own journey for years has been to seek a working blend of these approaches - to combine compassion with deep understanding to bring about meaningful change in peoples lives.
-I don't believe I am doing my job unless you feel and see change from beginning of our time together.
+My own journey for years has been to seek a working blend of these approaches - to combine compassion with deep understanding to bring about meaningful change in people’s lives.
+I don't believe I am doing my job unless you feel and see change from the beginning of our time together, and after every session.

 To my surprise I developed a passion for martial arts while I was at university, which had the unexpected effect of getting me in touch with my body.
-This also lead me to begin exploring the Asian spritual traditions, particularly Taoism.
+This also led me to begin exploring the Asian spiritual traditions, particularly Taoism.
 I found a simple yet profound understanding in the Taoist writings that lead me back to seeing the value in spirituality.
-And fortunately I had a teacher whose life helped me see how these ideas could be put into practice in a western lifestyle.
+And fortunately, I had a teacher whose life helped me see how these ideas could be put into practice in a western lifestyle.

-All of this change completely changed my life path.
+All this completely changed my life path.
 I graduated with a science degree, and then proceeded to become a personal trainer.
-I found a home in the fitness industry for 10 years, and during this time continued my self exploration, while returning to studies in the form of a Master's in Exercise Science.
+I found a home in the fitness industry for 10 years, and during this time continued my self-exploration, while returning to studies in the form of a Master's degree in Exercise Science.

 This combination of interests caused me to notice something interesting.
 I would often meet people involved in personal development who expressed an interest in weight loss or fitness, some of whom became clients.
 Almost invariably, they were the worst clients I had.
 The emotional awareness they were developing did not translate into action to change their lives.
 In fact, in some ways their lives became messier, as the freedom to follow one's emotions does not always lead in a healthy direction.

-This lead me to look in a different direction, to study the therapeutic approaches that were based around visible results - such things as NLP, life coaching and solution-focused therapy.
-I found in these approaches powerful tools for achiveing goals and changing lives.
+This led me to look in a different direction, to study the therapeutic approaches that were based around visible results - such things as NLP, life coaching and solution-focused therapy.
+These systems contained powerful tools for achieving goals and changing lives.
 Yet, the people I met in these circles were often successful but unhappy.
 I saw that these methods were changing the outside, but often leaving deep-seated issues untouched.
 All the success in the world won't make you happy if the deep work isn't done.

-So this was my dilemma.
+So, this was my dilemma.
 I had one set of tools for making deep change - emotional and spiritual tools.
-I had a another set of tools for rapidly changing circumstances and achieving goals - cognitive and behavioural tools.
-Yet neither set of tools was quite complete.
-So I started to explore the possibility of marrying them together.
+I had another set of tools for rapidly changing circumstances and achieving goals - cognitive and behavioural tools.
+Neither set of tools was quite complete, so I started to explore the possibility of marrying them together.
 In many ways, this has been my quest ever since.
 I undertook further studies, I explored different tools in my own life, and I learned by working with clients.
-I listened to my clients, and learned from their experience what really worked and what didn't.
+I listened to my clients and learned from their experience what really worked and what didn't.

-From this experience, I evolved my unique approach to therapy, which moves between different levels and approaches smoothly, bringing about deep change which translates into visible, measurable life change.
+From these experiences, I evolved (and continue to evolve) my unique approach to therapy, which moves between different levels and approaches smoothly, bringing about deep change which translates into visible, measurable life change.

 Combining this thinking with the goal-oriented thinking and personal discipline of the martial arts and fitness world led me to develop an approach to life coaching that gets results and leaves people happy and successful.

 More recently, my studies have taken me in two new directions, directions which many would see as the opposites of each other.
-I am studying the most current, scientific end of the psychotherapy world, having recently completed an honours degree in psychology.
-I am also studying the most ancient healing traditions on earth, through Shamanism - in which I hold a diploma and an advanced diploma, and have completed an apprenceship culminating in initiation as a shaman."
+I am studying the most current, scientific end of the psychotherapy world - having completed an Honours degree in psychology, I contiue to investgate the social sciences and neuro-science.
+I am also studying the most ancient healing traditions on earth, through Shamanism - in which I hold a diploma, an advanced diploma and have completed an apprenticeship culminating in initiation as a shaman - and through Advaita Vedanta, perhaps the oldest spiritual tradition on this planet."